defndaines/kiroku/arthur-c-clarke-award.md

 The book is chosen by a panel of judges from the British Science Fiction Association, the Science Fiction Foundation, and a third organisation.
-Described as U.K.'s most prestigious science fiction prize.
+Described as U.K.’s most prestigious science fiction prize.

 Announced in June.